Song Cycle (album): Background

 In 1966, Parks met Beach Boys producer Brian Wilson at Terry Melcher's home, leading to their collaboration on the band's unfinished album Smile.
 (Note: Though Parks and Wilson had met briefly before, this meeting allowed them to converse at length.)
 That year, Parks briefly signed with MGM Records under A&R executive Tom Wilson.
-Two singles emerged: "Come to the Sunshine", referencing his father's dance band, and "Number Nine", a folk-rock adaptation of Beethoven's "Ode to Joy".
-The singles received little attention, though music historian Richard Henderson writes that their "lyric sleight-of-hand, vivacious melodies, and pell-mell arrangements" cemented the template for Song Cycle.
+The label released his first two singles: "Come to the Sunshine", referencing his father's dance band, and "Number Nine", a folk-rock adaptation of Beethoven's "Ode to Joy".
+Music historian Richard Henderson writes that their "lyric sleight-of-hand, vivacious melodies, and pell-mell arrangements" cemented the template for Song Cycle.
 By then, Parks and his brother resided in sparse Hollywood apartments above a hardware store owned by the parents of music producers and engineers Bruce and Doug Botnick.
-Immersed in Southern California's folk scene during these years, he briefly formed a guitar trio with musician Stephen Stills and singer-songwriter Steve Young.